 Most projects are required to go through some aspect of the entitlement process, and many of those are required to go through one or more public hearing processes for approval.
-There are different types of public hearings that may be a required as a part of the entitlement process.
+Other projects may be minor and do not go through a public hearing process but rather a staff approval process.

 The main steps in the process are:

 Public Hearing & Entitlement

 Attend public hearing with board or commission for discussion and decision.

 Single-family residential, interior commercial tenant improvements and minimum permits are examples of projects that typically go straight to plan review and are not required to obtain any reviews and approvals prior to issuance of permits.

 Step 1: Pre-Application Process

 A Pre-Application (PA) meeting will determine what process will be required.
 The table of the public hearing process provides a general guide of processing based on project type.
 Most projects also have requirements for Public Outreach.
+There are different types of public hearings that may be a required as a part of the entitlement process.
 Entitlement process will determine what Public Outreach requirements will apply.